vapor/docs/docs/basics/validation.md

 First step is to define the ZipCode Validator

-To begin, let's create a struct to represent the `ZipCode` validator.
-This struct will be responsible for checking whether a given string is a valid zip code.
+First create a new type to represent the `ZipCode` validation results.
+This struct will be responsible for reporting whether a given string is a valid zip code.

 ```swift
 extension ValidatorResults {